 These injustice are commonly experienced by R/F employees after they are resigned, terminated or contract is ended.

 The timeline given by DOLE may be too tight for employees who have greater responsibilities.
 Those occupying positions of trust and confidence, or those whose accountabilities observe cycles and cut-offs.
-It may take 30 days before all accountabilities with monetary component (ex. billing cycle of post paid mobile, in-house credit facilities for retail companies) can be factored.
-45 to 60 days timeline is more realistic
+It may take 30 days before all accountabilities with monetary components (ex. billing cycle of post-paid mobile, in-house credit facilities for retail companies) can be factored in.
+A 45 to 60 days timeline is more realistic.

 Appropriate attention (and action) needs to be given to employees who left the company in bad faith.
 These employees are those who